aspyct/APServiceBox/README.md

 ```

 **Self-injection**
-The easiest way to inject dependencies is to call the `fillWithDependencies` method in the `init` of an object.
+The easiest way to inject dependencies is to call the `injectDependencies` method in the `init` of an object.
 This will use the default service box to fill the current object.

 ```objective-c
 @interface MyViewController